I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 The thank you for your order note is a non-marketing, marketing tactic, if you will.
 You’re using it to build relationships and loyalty with your customers so they stay around longer and refer others to your business.
 But, you need to write the order note as a heartfelt thank you if you want it to work.

 6. Keep it short and sweet.

 Don’t waste your time writing a thank you version of War and Peace.
 Short and sweet is the best way to go.
-The customers know you’re a busy person, so they won’t likely believe you have the time to write a full-fledged letter to every customer.
+The customers know you’re busy, so they won’t likely believe you have the time to write a full-fledged letter to every customer.

 Think of each note as an elongated social media update.
 Our research shows that the sweet spot is between 500 and 700 characters which average out to around 120 words.
-We’ll go through exactly what that looks like in our free templates below.
+We’ll see exactly what that looks like in our free thank you templates below.